HomeFord

 • New paint colors

-This pickup from Ford offers excellent towing capacity, solid payload capacity, and terrific ride quality.
-It comes solely as a crew cab short bed, but that is the most popular bed/cab mix for any truck and the heart of the market.
-The Ford Ranger is available with two engines and four trim levels, and enough variety to please those who want a solid work truck, an upscale ride, or a desert-racing specialist.
+This pickup from Ford comes solely as a crew cab short bed, but that is the most popular bed/cab mix for any truck and the heart of the market.
+The Ford Ranger is available with three engines and four trim levels, and enough variety to please those who want a solid work truck, an upscale ride, or a desert-racing specialist.

 We’ve spent hundreds of hours driving and evaluating this collection of midsize trucks, including the Ford Ranger.